wkrzywiec/mankkoo/app/scripts/README.md

-# Here will be scripts
+# Here will be scripts2